 The ceremony can be conducted by a minister or pastor as selected by the family or recommended by the funeral director.
 In many cases the ceremony can be conducted by a family friend or a neutral master of ceremonies with family and friends assisting with such tasks as a eulogy, reading of a scripture verse, a poem, or the singing of a song.
 Churches and the funeral home can also provide musicians if desired.

 The body would not be at the ceremony; however the urn could be present.
-We encourage a photo or collage of photos to be set up at the ceremony.
+We encourage a photo or collage of photos be set up at the ceremony.
 This is also an opportunity to have a video tribute, which we produce and display on our built in audio / video projection system.
 This can be a lasting memory to all who attend and a DVD is presented to the family as a keepsake.
-(Click here to view video sample)

-Each ceremony can display the hobbies and interests of the deceased with such items as handiwork, art, a rocking chair, and even their favorite motorcycle.
-(Click here to view an example of Personalization.)
+Each ceremony can have a display of the hobbies and interests of the deceased with such items as handiwork, art, a rocking chair, and even their favorite motorcycle.

 If the cremation takes place before the ceremony, the urn can be present along with meaningful or personal effects such as photos or memorabilia which could be displayed at the ceremony.